 Eilish McColgan: One per cent advantage for trans women athletes ‘too much’

+Eilish McColgan insists one per cent advantage for trans women athletes ‘too much’

 Eilish McColgan says a one per cent advantage for trans women athletes over female competitors would be “too much”.